-Including a thumb drive you put in your leg, cybercriminals stealing school lunch info, and using AI to impersonate a CEO
+Including a thumb drive you put in your leg and using AI to impersonate a CEO

 The world is filled with oddball cybersecurity news, with fresh headlines every day of ransomware and data breaches, Internet of Things incidents and scam apps.
 The bar for sheer weirdness is high.
 Here are a dozen stories that managed to clear it.

 A new device about the size of a pack of gum, called PegLeg is meant to be surgically inserted into your leg.
 Any Wi-Fi enabled device can access it, and the device can store hundreds of gigabytes of data.
 This would allow the embedded user to bootleg data into another country.

 After paying his ransomware attacker 670 euros (about $747), Tobias Frömel sought revenge by hacking into the attacker’s command and control center and generating decryption keys for all the other victims who suffered the same attack.
 Frömel explained to Bleeping Computer that he was able to pull from the attacker’s server the Hardware IDs for each of the 2,858 victims stored in the server’s database, along with each victim’s unique decrypter key.

 Crimes of the heart online

 The FBI’s cybercrime report found that the second-costliest category of crime, behind only compromised business email, was confidence and romance fraud, with a 2018 cost of $363 million.
 The scams happened 18,493 times last year, the FBI reports – an average of more than 50 times a day.

 The band Radiohead has released 18 hours of previously unheard music after thieves threatened to release tracks unless the band paid them $150,000.
 The majority of the material, according to the band, is “only tangentially interesting.
 And very, very long.”